DelinM/DelinM/README.md

 - :zap: A Professional Engineer praciting in Toronto, Canada.
-- 🎢 I have managed 2 Managed 2 multi‑million‑dollar infrastructure projects as an engineering consulting manager.
+- 🎢 I have managed 2 multi‑million‑dollar infrastructure projects as an engineering consulting manager.
 - :star2: I started coding in 2019!
 - 🎢 I love coding!
 From web scraping to business integllience system.
 From machine learning to database construction.
 I've done it all.
 - ✈️ My scripts save my employer roughly $25.1K per year (equivalent to 279 man hours/year)!